 - Go through Part 1 of this tutorial and fulfill the mentioned prerequisites.

 There are multiple ways of “downloading” code from GitHub.

 If you have Git installed, this is the recommended approach as it allows you to quickly sync and stay up to date with the latest version.
 It’s also the preferred method if you plan to contribute to the project.

 To download, open a terminal and issue following commands:

 Download the code as a zip file

 Alternatively, you can download the complete source code of the Web Messenger app as a zip file.
 This method is simpler but requires downloading the full source code whenever updates are made to the repository.

 Download button to start downloading.

-Once the download completes, unzip into a folder.
+Once the download completes, unzip the file into a folder.

-In this part, we have run the Web Messenger app.
+Congratulations!
+In this part, we have successfully run the Web Messenger app on your browser.